All Products

 None

-• As a source table, the table name supports regular expressions to read data from multiple tables.
+• When used as a source table, the table name supports regular expressions to read data from multiple tables.

-• When using regular expressions, try to avoid using the ^ and $ symbols to match the beginning and end.
-For the reason, see the following note.
+• When you use a regular expression, avoid using the ^ and $ characters to match the beginning and end.
+For more information, see the following note.

 Note

-When the OceanBase source table matches table names with a regular expression, it combines the database-name and table-name you provide into a full-path regular expression using the string \\. (the character . was used before VVR 8.0.1).
-This combined regular expression is then used to match the fully qualified names of tables in the OceanBase database.
+When matching table names, the OceanBase source table connector concatenates the database-name and table-name that you specify with a \\. string (a . character is used for VVR versions earlier than 8.0.1) to form a regular expression for the full path.
+This regular expression is then used to match the fully qualified names of tables in the OceanBase database.

 port